SethBuilder/SethBuilder/README.md

-### Hi there 👋
+### Hi 👋
-My name is Seif [listen](https://www.youtube.com/watch?v=3T-6WlVCh9U) .
+My name is Seif.
 I'm a Full Stack Developer from Jordan.
 I build beautiful Web apps with strong focus on SOLID performance, SEO and overall awesomeness.

+My most recent project that I built from scratch is [envago.io](https://envago.io).

-You can learn more about me on [seif.rocks](https://seif.rocks)
+You can learn more about me on [seif.rocks](https://seif.rocks).
 <!--
 **SethBuilder/SethBuilder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.